Designer998/B.2019O.Portfolio/README.md

 ### Line Mapping
 ![Lines](https://github.com/Designer998/B.2019O.Portfolio/blob/master/Lines/Lines.png)

-This app can be used as a screensavor and can change the lightness of the lines.
-It starts a ton of lines at random points and goes all over, turning randomly and making intricate designs.
+This app can be used as a screensavor and you can change the lightness of the lines to make the lines black, white, gray, etc. It starts a ton of lines at random points and goes all over, turning randomly and making intricate designs.
 ## 2018-2019 Programming 1 | benjogde9673@granitesd.org